alonzowolfram/bisant-geo/README.md

 After the pipeline is finished running, the folder containing the output files will be available in the `out` directory.
 See the `README.md` file in the `out` directory for an explanation of the outputs.

 ## Changelog
+<b>2024/11/20</b> - v0.3.4-alpha:
+* Added filter to differential expression analysis: mean value > 1.
+* Split expression into BIS and WTA.
+* Added option to keep specified probes even if they don't meet probe QC cutoffs.
+* Removed marker identification from pipeline.
+* Created a Shiny web app for probe QC.
+* [In progress] Updated Snakefile so script files are no longer considered input.
+* Moved manual probe removal from probe QC module to after normalization.
+* Output raw probe QC data: `NanoStringGeoMxSet_qc-probes-raw.rds`
+* Bug fix: Immune deconvolution module calls the groups it splits the observations into `Group` when the `grouping_var` has > 50 unique values (levels).
+Changed this to `ChunkingGroup` so it won't interfere if the `grouping_var` is also named `Group` in the original metadata.
+* [In progress] Added QC before differential expression: filter out genes with mean expression < 1, so we don't get a linear algebra error.
+* [In progress] Fixed background subtraction + background normalization method.

+<b>2024/09/01</b> - v0.3.3-alpha:
+* Bug fixes: error handling for various cases in 16S analysis, marker identification, and TCR analysis.

+<b>2024/08/01</b> - v0.3.2-alpha:
+* Added data set filtering capabilities; can now filter GeoMx object based on annotation (pData) variables.
+* Bug fixes: added grouping variable to graph title and file names for immune deconvolution; removed extra title slide from TCR section.
+* Added ability to choose whether to remove NAs from graphs in immune deconvolution.

 <b>2024/07/25</b> - v0.3.1-alpha:
 * Added ability to create neo-variables based on two or more existing variables.
 * Added more functionality for grouping/subsetting data in downstream analysis modules (differential expression, marker identification, immune deconvolution).